yeokm1/doschgpt/README.md

 Application binary can be found in the `releases` directory or Github Releases section but do the following first.

 1. Both OpenAI and Hugging Face requires an API key/token to use their APIs.
 Follow the [instructions on OpenAP ](https://platform.openai.com/account/api-keys) or [Hugging Face](https://huggingface.co/settings/tokens) websites to obtain this key before proceeding.
+A `read` token for Hugging Face is sufficient.

 2. Download and start up [http-to-https-proxy](https://github.com/yeokm1/http-to-https-proxy/releases) on a modern machine/SBC.